chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## In Progress Tasks

 - [ ] refactor: PopulateArgumentsService
-- [x] fix: Populate should perform imports for leaf node types
 - [-] feat: Introduce parameter object (docs/parameter-object/state.md)
   - [ ] refactor: String and imports handling in PyIntroduceParameterObjectProcessor
   - [ ] check if there is a better way for `addDataclassImport`
   - [ ] refactor: updateCallSites
   - [ ] Add to Refactoring this context menu
-  - [ ] Use kwargs by default for dataclass
   - [ ] fix: investigate strange `.trimIndent() + "\n\n",` in testMethodIntroduceParameterObject
+  - [x] Use kwargs by default for dataclass
   - [x] Refactor tests to include the interceptor
   - [x] Deal with union types and annotated and forward refs
   - [x] Deal with *args, **kwargs, *, / correctly